tango-io/ruby-reference/Expression.md

 a, b = b, a      => #b=2, a=1
 ```

-Ruby lets you have a comma-separated list of rvalues (the things on the right of the assignment).
+Ruby lets you have a comma-separated list of values (the things on the right of the assignment).

 ## Conditional Execution